bluecodecom/pos-example/README.md

 To run the project locally, check it out and run `yarn start` or `npm start` (obviously, npm or yarn needs to be installed).

 Styling is done using SCSS.
-Run `yarn run watch-css` to run a file watcher that continuously compiles it CSS.
+Run `yarn run watch-css` to run a file watcher that continuously compiles it to CSS.

 For full documentation of the development flow, see [Create React App](https://github.com/facebook/create-react-app), the framework on which this project is built.